Introduction to jQuery Effects

 });

-jQuery enables us to add the effects on the web page by providing numerous amounts of functions that can be put on different selectors.
-It is upon you, how you wish to make your websites look more effect-filled.
+jQuery enables us to add effects to the web page by providing numerous functions that can be put on different selectors.
+How you wish to make your websites look more effect-filled is upon you.
 Hope you have liked our article.
 Stay tuned to our blog for more articles like these.

 Recommended Articles